gonzalolanderos/mekmanager_client/README.md

 Once you have the programs you need setup, setting up the MekManager client is straightforward and painless, simply run the following commands.
+Note: if you've never installed much of anything (or anything at all) with npm, it may take a minute or so to install.
 ```
 npm install
 bower install